TrinkleGroup/LatticeGreenFunction_new/README.md

 positional arguments:
-  atomxyzfile           xyz file that contains the atom positions Gfile                 .npy file with the computed G LGFCARfile            LGFCAR file to write to header                header for LGFCAR (string)
+  atomxyzfile           xyz file that contains the atom positions Gfile                 HDF5 file with the computed G LGFCARfile            LGFCAR file to write to header                header for LGFCAR (string)